-10.10 Employment Agreement, dated November 5, 2012, between the Company and Elaine Sanders (incorporated by reference to Exhibit 10.5 to the Company's Registration Statement on Form 10-K filed on February 12 2013)

-10.11 Equity Incentive Plan for Ambler Metals LLC Officers and Employees (incorporated by reference to the Revised Appendix D to the Company's proxy statement filed April 30, 2021)

-21.1 Subsidiaries of the Registrant

-23.1 Consent of PricewaterhouseCoopers LLP

-23.2 Consent of Richard Gosse

-23.3 Consent of Wood Canada Limited

-23.4 Consent of Ausenco Engineering Canada Inc.

-23.5 Consent of SRK Consulting (Canada) Inc.

-23.6 Consent of Brown and Caldwell

-- 25.5 Consent of Brown and Calawen - 23.7 Consent of Wood Canada Limited - 31.1 Certification of the Chief Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) - 31.2 Certification of the Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) - 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350 - 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 - 96.1 Arctic Project S-K 1300 Technical Report Summary, Ambler Mining District, Alaska (incorporated by reference to the Company's Current Report on Form 8-K filed on February 14, 2023) - Technical Report Summary on the Initial Assessment of the Bornite Mineral Resource, Northwest Alaska, USA (incorporated by reference to the Company's Current Report on Form 8-K filed on February 14, 2023) - The following materials from Trilogy Metals Inc.'s Annual Report on Form 10-K for the year ended November 30, 2022, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) the Consolidated Statements of Operations, (ii) the Consolidated Statements of Comprehensive Income (iii) the Consolidated Balance Sheets, (iv) the Consolidated Statements of Shareholders' Equity, (v) the Consolidated Statements of Cash Flows, (vi) the Notes to the Consolidated Financial Statements, and (vii) Schedule II Valuation and Qualifying Accounts. - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101). - (c) Financial Statement Schedules

-Schedule A - The Financial Statement of Ambler Metals LLC as of November 30, 2022.
+10.10 Employment Agreement, dated November 5, 2012, between the Company and Elaine Sanders (incorporated by reference to Exhibit 10.5 to the Company's Registration Statement on Form 10-K filed on February 12, 2013) 10.13 Equity Incentive Plan for Ambler Metals LLC Officers and Employees (incorporated by reference to the Revised Appendix D to the Company's proxy statement filed April 30, 2021) 21.1 Subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers LLP 23.2 2 Consent of Richard Gosse 23.3 3 Consent of Wood Canada Limited 23.4 Consent of Ausenco Engineering Canada ULC.
+23.5 Consent of SRK Consulting (Canada) Inc. 23.6 Consent of Brown and Caldwell 31.1 Certification of the Chief Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) 31.2 Certification of the Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a).
+32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350 32.2 2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350 96.1 Arctic Project S-K 1300 Technical Report Summary, Ambler Mining District, Alaska (incorporated by reference to the Company's Current Report on Form 8-K filed on February 14, 2023).
+96.2 Technical Report Summary on the Initial Assessment of the Bornite Mineral Resource, Northwest Alaska, USA (incorporated by reference to the Company's Current Report on Form 8-K filed on February 14, 2023) 97.1 Incentive Compensation Recovery Policy 101 The following materials from Trilogy Metals Inc.'s Annual Report on Form 10-K for the year ended November 30, 2023, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) the Consolidated Statements of Operations, (ii) the Consolidated Statements of Comprehensive Income (iii) the Consolidated Balance Sheets, (iv) the Consolidated Statements of Shareholders' Equity, (v) the Consolidated Statements of Cash Flows, (vi) the Notes to the Consolidated Financial Statements, and (vii) Schedule II - Valuation and Qualifying Accounts.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101). (c) Financial Statement Schedules Schedule A - The Financial Statement of Ambler Metals LLC as of November 30, 2023.